ProvableHQ/python-sdk/zkml/examples/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
-- For more information on the Aleo zkml transpiler and how to use Jupyter notebooks, please visit the [`README.md`](../README.md) file of the parent folder.
+- For more information on the Aleo zkml transpiler and how to use Jupyter notebooks, please visit the `README.md` file of the [`parent folder`](../).